Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/databricks/Cluster_Deployment/README.md

 ### 5.4.
 Reliability

-1. Define the availability requirements prior to the deployment and configure the storage and databricks service accordingly.
+1. Define the availability requirements before the deployment and configure the storage and databricks service accordingly.

 2. Ensure required capacity and services are available in targeted regions